-Patients with very high triglyceride levels (> 500-1000 mg/dl) are at risk of pancreatitis and therefore lifestyle and triglyceride lowering drug therapy should be initiated early.
+Patients with very high TG levels (> 500-1000 mg/dL) are at risk of pancreatitis and therefore lifestyle interventions including diet, exercise, and weight loss if indicated should be initiated early.
 Treatment is a low-fat diet and glycemic control.
-Treating secondary disorders that raise triglyceride levels and when possible, stopping drugs that increase triglyceride levels is essential.
-If the triglyceride levels remain above 500mg/dl the addition of fenofibrate or omega-3-fatty acids is indicated.
+Additionally, decreasing simple sugars and avoiding alcohol is beneficial.
+When the TG levels are very elevated (> 1000mg/dL) a very low-fat diet (5-20% of calories as fat) should be the primary treatment until the TG levels decrease to < 1000mg/dL.
+Treating secondary disorders that raise TG levels and when possible, stopping drugs that increase TG levels is essential.
+If the TG levels remain above 500mg/dL the addition of fenofibrate or omega-3-fatty acids is indicated.